irchelp/irchelp.github.io/documents/_content/pages/irchelp/clients/mobile/android/index.md

 ## AndChat

 ## [Android IRC](https://play.google.com/store/apps/details?id=com.countercultured.irc&hl=en)
- stands out with a clean readable interface with little wasted space.
+ Stands out with a clean readable interface with little wasted space.
 It's also featureful, including support for SSL, SASL, and IRC proxies, nickname completion, and many of the things you'd expect from a desktop client.